USEPA/CMAQ/DOCS/Release_Notes/inline_phot_diagnostic_and_OMI.md

 |           CLNO2|           min<sup>-1</sup>|Photolysis rates calculated based on data file; CLNO2|
 |         ACRO_09|           min<sup>-1</sup>|Photolysis rates calculated based on data file; ACRO_09|

-* *PHOTDIAG3* (New)
-  * Includes three-dimensional values of optical inputs and radiative results used to make predictions from the inline photolysis calculation.
-  * The runscript can set the number of layers for the file using the environment variable, NLAYS_PHOTDIAG.
-The default values equal all layers of the simulation.
-If the runscript sets NLAYS_PHOTDIAG, *PHOTDIAG3* includes the lowest model layer to the value of NLAYS_PHOTDIAG.
-  * The environment list, NWAVE_PHOTDIAG, defines which wavelengths are output for the variables listed below.
-If NWAVE_PHOTDIAG is not set or contains no values, *PHOTDIAG3* includes all wavelengths.
-The list only uses integer truncated values of the wavelengths that are used to calculated photolysis rates.
-    * aerosol single scattering albedo
-    * aerosol asymmetry factor
-    * total extinction
-    * extinction from gases
-    * aerosol extinction
-    * actinic flux

-  * Values are set by the PHOT_OPTICS.dat file and changing them is strongly not recommended.

-  * For CMAQv5.2, the list could contain any of the following values: 294, 303, 310, 316, 333, 381, and 607.
-The environment variable list for NWAVE_PHOTDIAG can be set as follows:

-             setenv NWAVE_PHOTDIAG "294 303 310 316 333 381 607"

-  * The variable, EXT_AERO_W550, is not used to calculate photolysis rate and is derived from aerosol extinction at the other wavelengths using an Angstrom interpolation.

 <p align="center">Table 3. <i>PHOTDIAG3</i> contents.
 All variables are included if NWAVE_PHOTDIAG is not set.</p>